aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     Pay attention to the documentation for each - you may need to perform additional checks inside these methods to ensure the idempotency guarantees remain intact.

     For example, the `_put_record` method needs to raise an exception if a non-expired record already exists in the data store with a matching key.

-### Expiring in-progress invocations

-The default behavior when a Lambda invocation times out is for the event to stay locked until `expire_seconds` have passed.
-Powertools has no way of knowing if it's safe to retry the operation in this scenario, so we assume the safest approach: to not retry the operation.

-However, certain types of invocation have less strict requirements, and can benefit from faster expiry of invocations.
-Ideally, we can make an in-progress invocation expire as soon as the [Lambda invocation expires](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/).

-When using this option, powertools will calculate the remaining available time for the invocation, and save it on the idempotency record.
-This way, if a second invocation happens after this timestamp, and the record is stil marked `INPROGRESS`, we execute the invocation again as if it was already expired.
-This means that if an invocation expired during execution, it will be quickly executed again on the next try.

-This setting introduces no change on the regular behavior where if an invocation succeeds, the results are cached for `expire_seconds` seconds.

-???+ warning "Warning"
-    Consider whenever you really want this behavior.
-Powertools can't make any garantee on which state your application was when it time outed.
-Ensure that your business logic can be retried at any stage.

-???+ info "Info: Calculating the remaining available time"
-    For now this only works with the `idempotent` decorator.
-At the moment we don't have access to the Lambda context when using the `idempotent_function` so enabling this option is a no-op in that scenario.

-To activate this behaviour, enable the `expires_in_progress` option on the configuration:

-=== "app.py"

-    ```python hl_lines="8"
-    from aws_lambda_powertools.utilities.idempotency import (
-        DynamoDBPersistenceLayer, IdempotencyConfig, idempotent
-    )

-    persistence_layer = DynamoDBPersistenceLayer(table_name="IdempotencyTable")

-    config = IdempotencyConfig(
-        expires_in_progress=True,
-    )

-    @idempotent(persistence_store=persistence_layer, config=config)
-    def handler(event, context):
-        payment = create_subscription_payment(
-            user=event['user'],
-            product=event['product_id']
-        )
-        ...
-        return {
-            "payment_id": payment.id,
-            "message": "success",
-            "statusCode": 200,
-        }
-    ```

 ## Compatibility with other utilities